mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

     - LetterGradeEarned

 Notes:
 1. Letter Grades can also contain numeric codes, such as those on a 0-4 (Failing-Outstanding) scale.
-While 'numeric grade earned' is available via the API, the MCCC program wants to limit grade submissions to the letter grade earned element.
+Note that 'numeric grade earned' was removed from the sandbox API on June 7, 2021, reflecting the MCCC program desire to limit grade submissions to the ```LetterGradeEarned``` element.
 2. As of April 2021, LocalCreditEarned has an erroneous label/definition in Swagger of "“College credit earned”.
 It should say “LEA credit earned”.

 # Navigation